 Some U.S. states have little to no gun regulation on guns at all.
 Some of the most lenient gun laws are known as open-carry laws, meaning that someone can openly carry a firearm in public.
 Other states are concealed carry only.
 Some of the strictest gun laws require the person to pass a background check and undergo training before purchasing a gun.

 California is the state with the strictest gun laws, and it also has the seventh-lowest rate of deaths by gun violence.
-In addition to regulation on who can purchase a gun and what kinds of firearms may be legally obtained, California gun laws allow for funding to community programs that have been able to reduce gun-related violence.
+In addition to regulation on who can purchase a gun and what kinds of firearms may be legally obtained, California gun laws allow for funding to community programs that have reduced gun-related violence.

 Many states that have tight gun laws are surrounded by states that do not have strict gun laws.
 As a result, guns are often brought in from neighboring states, usually illegally.
-If you want to obtain a weapon, check with your state's laws and make sure that you comply with them.
+If you want to obtain a weapon, check your state's laws and make sure that you comply with them.
 Bringing in a firearm from another state that has looser rules can land you into much trouble.
 Gun laws are very controversial, and you probably have strong feelings about them, whether you are for gun control or not.
 However, keep in mind that gun laws are first and foremost to promote public safety, and abiding by them is in everybody's best interest.

 Gun Laws Strength Rank

 Gun Death Rate (per 100k)